PathwayCommons/guide/_tools/pathway_analysis.md

 All forms of pathway analysis have the same basic requirements.

+### Approach

+FCS methods like GSEA share the same basic requirements as most other pathway analysis approaches.

-1. Obtain quantitive measurements relevant to a biological phenomena or phenotype.
+1. Quantitive measurements relevant to a biological phenomena
-2.
+2. Knowledge base(s) of pathways
+3. A methodology for mapping measurements onto pathways

+For the purposes of this discussion, our quantitative measurements are represented by a list of genes expressed differently in subtypes.

 There are two broad classes of pathway analysis tools.The first category, termed 'Overrepresentation Analyses' (ORA) .
 The second group of pathway analysis was motivated by some of the shortcomings of ORA.